 The Chairman is principally responsible for leadership and effectiveness of the Board, for corporate governance matters, setting the Board agenda, ensuring adequacy of information flow to the Board, that due consideration is given to strategic issues, and promoting a culture of openness of debate at Board level, and between directors and the Executive Committee.
 The Chief Executive is primarily responsible for the management of the business and implementation of the Company’s strategy and policies, maintaining a close working relationship with the Chairman, and leading the Executive Committee.
-From January 2015 to February 2018, Julian West acted as Senior Independent Director.
-The Board intends to make a new appointment to this role in due course.
+Philip Holland was appointed Senior Independent Director on 1 January 2019.

 6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities.

 The Board includes individuals with a deep knowledge of markets worldwide and relationships at the highest level of industry.
 The Board believes that, as a whole, it contains the necessary mix of experience, skills, personal qualities (including gender balance) and capabilities to deliver the strategy of the Company for the benefit of the shareholders over the medium to long term.
 This is an area which is maintained under constant review.
 Full details of the directors and their relevant skills are set out page 28 of the 2017 Report & Accounts.